 Accept-Post

-The HTTP Accept-Post response header lists the media types the server accepts in a POST request body.
+The HTTP Accept-Post response header lists the media types a server accepts in a POST request body.

 Usage